 Weekend Musings on the Eve of Passion Week or Any other Week Adapted from the accounts of Mt 27:35-44; Mk 15:24-25; Lk 23:34-38; Jn 19:23-25 Crucified between two thieves.
 And when they had crucified Him, they divided His garments into four parts among themselves by casting lots.
 Then they sat down and kept watch over … More Two Thieves and All the Sin of the World

 Tuesday is for Preaching Commenting on Jesus quoting Isaiah 61:1f where both kerussein and euaggelizesthai both appear in the LXX, Friedrich states: “He proclaims, like a herald, the year of the Lord, the Messianic age.
 When heralds proclaimed the year of jubilee throughout the land with the sound of the trumpet, the year began, the … More Proclaiming Like a Herald

-Poems for Psalms (Another addition to “The Poetry Project”) Always good to read the Psalm first.
-(Updated) A day working in the garden doing all the physical things that my mostly sedetary lifestyle avoids is a great way to remind yourself of the finitude of life.
-The great law-giver, Moses, has one psalm in … More Taking Psalm 90 Personally
+Read Psalm 90 Poems for Psalms (Another addition to “The Poetry Project”) Always good to read the Psalm first.
+(Updated) A day working in the garden doing all the physical things that my mostly sedentary lifestyle avoids is a great way to remind yourself of the finitude of life.
+The great law-giver, Moses, has one … More Taking Psalm 90 Personally

 Fellow blogger Evan Curry, posted this “poem-ish” (his word) offering on September 16 and I thought it was worth passing on.
 Evan appended the following comment to his post: [“I put this poem-ish piece as a “note” on my Facebook once, and I decided to post it here because it is a good reminder to … More “I Used to Like Jesus …”